faraday-academy/intro-to-software-architecture/design_docs/CURRICULUM_APP_GREENFIELD_DESIGN.md

 ### 5.1 Key Strategies

+Given the current experience of the team and the requirements for this project, we will use the follow technologies:

 - Utilize **Vue.js** for a dynamic and responsive front-end.
 - Implement **Node.js** with **Express.js** for a robust back-end.
 - Use **MongoDB** for flexible and scalable database management.
+The complexity, scale, and dynamic nature of our data align well with this type of database.

+Given the security considerations for our system, we will use the follow strategy:

+- Security credentials will be stored in an `auth` table in the database and related to the user table through a foreign key.
+This will make our system flexible enough to easily swap out this table for a third party auth service as our needs change.
-- Ensure security with hashed passwords and authentication tokens.
+- Passwords will be hashed and salted using standard encryption libraries.
+- Authentication tokens will be passed between the front-end and the API to check for authorization for objects and resources.

 ## 6. System Architecture